Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ2: Root Causes

 \textbf{API Misuse.} The framework violates API contracts by passing invalid or missing parameters, leading to invocation failures or ineffective calls.

-\textbf{Missing Parameter Forwarding.} These faults occur when optional parameters fail to reach their intended targets due to omission or absence in the receiving interface.
-Such faults rarely trigger errors but may silently affect downstream processing.
+\textbf{Missing Parameter Forwarding.} These faults occur when optional parameters fail to reach their targets due to omission or absence in the receiving interface.
+Such faults rarely trigger explicit error messages but may silently affect downstream processing.

 \textbf{Wrong Control Flow.} The framework executes in incorrect order or under unintended conditions due to incorrect control flow (e.g., evaluating the wrong branch~\cite{ag6730wcfcondition}).

 \textbf{Missing Check.} The framework executes existing logic without validating preconditions (\eg nullity, state, or existence checks), allowing invalid inputs or states to propagate.